 Three main research instruments used to collect data were classroom observation, interviews with English teachers and students, and relevant documents in the form of lesson plans, students’ assignments, and students’ written stories.
-The classroom observation, according to Malik & Hamied (2016), was done to observe behaviours, actions, and communication patterns among the students.
+The classroom observation, according to Malik and Hamied (2016), was done to observe behaviours, actions, and communication patterns among the students.
 The results of the observation should then be written in more details and they were documented in observation sheets to make it easier for the researchers to focus on the class.
 In this context, students’ responses and their levels of critical speaking skills were then written in the comments and oral responses that have been earlier provided by the teachers.
 In addition, other aspects observable by the researchers should also be written in the observation sheets that have been prepared beforehand.
-Then, during the observation period, the teachers’ behaviours were primarily observed to make sure whether the principles of PMI learning strategies have been implemented in the teaching activities.
-Therefore, the development of students’ critical thinking skills, particularly their critical speaking skills can be clearly observed.
+Then, during the observation period, the teachers’ behaviours were primarily observed to make sure whether the principles of PMI learning strategies had been implemented in the teaching activities.
+Therefore, the development of students’ critical thinking skills, particularly their critical speaking skills could be clearly observed.

 Interviews with the English teachers and students were done by implementing the principles of semi-structured interviews (Creswell, 2012; Gay, Mills, & Airasian, 2006).
 These were intended to make the teachers and students feel comfortable in answering questions without being worried to tell the truth about their knowledge and experiences in implementing the PMI principles.
 The interviews were undertaken in two different languages, i.e. Indonesian and English, depending upon the situations faced by them.
 This interview was aimed at finding out the teachers’ opinions about their experiences in the implementation of PMI learning strategies integrated in daily living storytelling and in exploring the challenges faced by the teachers and ways out taken when implementing the learning strategies.
 Meanwhile, students’ interviews were aimed at eliciting their opinions about the learning processes they followed and about their comments on the improvement of critical thinking skills.
 These interviews also supported the results of classroom observation (Stainback & Stainback, 1996) to come up with more comprehensive data.

-Relevant documents in the form of lesson plans, students’ assignments, and students’ written stories were used as one of the instruments to collect the data.
-This included both written and spoken documents of the students’ daily living stories.
+Relevant documents which include lesson plans, students’ assignments, and students’ written stories were used as data sources from which the data were collected This included both written and spoken documents of the students’ daily living stories.
 The storytelling told by the students was transcribed to identify the aspects of critical thinking skills which referred to the Bloom taxonomy (Anderson et al., 2001) and the principles of thematic analysis (Braun & Clarke, 2006, 2012, 2014; Clarke, 2013, 2018).
 This instrument included the results of students’ performances when communicating with the other students and teachers in form of written works.
 Responses and arguments made by the students were recorded both in group and in individual activities.
 These can be identified whether the students have critical thinking skills in forms of positive, negative, and neutral arguments.
 These recordings were then investigated, categorized, and presented based on the levels of their critical thinking skills as it is identified in the Bloom taxonomy (Anderson et al., 2001).
 In addition, other relevant documents that can be analysed were the lesson plans prepared by the teachers before implementing the learning strategies.
 Some aspects of the lesson plans were identified to see the learning activities, learning strategies, and assessment.
 The lesson plans can be used as the reference to see whether or not the teachers fully implemented the learning activities to achieve the expected research results.

 DATA ANALYSIS